bazzlebream/dawn-of-everything/docs/the_world_in_time.md

 				- cutting observations about European morality, ethics, religion, behavior,
 				- recorded by Jesuit missionaries
 				- they often though of the indigenous "wicked liberties" at that point, rather than noble savages
-			- first half 18th century: many in europe thinking of freedom, happiness, prosperity, equality ("[[Age of Enlightenment]]") - europeans going all over the world
+			- first half 18th century: many in europe thinking of freedom, happiness, prosperity, equality ("[[age_of_enlightenment]]") - europeans going all over the world
 				- one source they saw was "new world" and [[New France]] in particular
 				- principals of social freedom almost entirely alien to Europeans
 		- Kondiaronk deeply familiar with negotiating with Europeans